hliu56/StackOverflowData_Analysis/README.md

 - 2. What's the relationship between Country and Salary
 - 3. What's the factor is the most important features that decide salary

-## File Descriptions
+## Gather Data and Asses Data
+- The data is from Stack Overflow, it can be download form [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data)
+- Then we use pandas to read the csv file, we see there are 12891 samples, and 21107 features.
+And in this dataset, it has nan values and catergorical and numeric values.
-There is only one notbooks in the repository.
+- There is only one notbooks in the repository.
 It show all the results and analysis process.
 Feel free to run and repeat the analysis!

+## Prepare Data
+- we basically clean the data by remove nan values in the Salary column, since it's the property that we are interested.
+- Secondly, we change catergorical features to numeric by using 'get_dummies' function in pandas

+## Modeling
+- We firstly split data to training set and testing set, and then use training set to train the linear model by using scikit learn library.
+- Once we trained the model, we can use the model to predict values in testing set, and evaluate model by showing R2

 ## Results
 The main results are summarized in the post of medium, please find it [here](https://medium.com/@hliu56buffalo/analysis-for-stack-overflow-salary-2017-data-dcf6b46707e9).